tfilewic/cgm-data-mining/README.md

-# Extracting Time‑Series Properties of Glucose (CGM/Insulin)
+# Glucose Time Series Analysis
 Extracts performance metrics of an Artificial Pancreas system from sensor data.